KhronosGroup/glTF/extensions/2.0/Khronos/KHR_materials_volume/README.md

 ## Transmission and Translucency

 The volume extension needs one of `KHR_materials_transmission` and `KHR_materials_translucency` to allow light rays to pass through the surface into the volume.
-Once the volume is entered however, the simulation of absorption and subsurface scattering inside the medium will be independent of the surface properties.
+Once the volume is entered however, the simulation of absorption and potentially subsurface scattering inside the medium is independent of the surface properties.

 If the extension is combined with `KHR_materials_transmission`, the refraction occurs at the microfacets.
 That means that the thin microfacet BTDF is replaced by a microfacet BTDF that takes refraction into account.
 The roughness parameter affects both reflection and transmission.